 To protect your safety, as well as the safety of other tradespeople and the general public, you must prove you are prepared to work safely in the construction industry.

-An active white card is a prerequisite before walking onto a construction site, no matter where you are in Australia.
+An active white card is a prerequisite before walking onto a construction site, no matter where you are in the country.

-We’ve answered some of the major questions we get about white cards from those wanting to enter the construction industry below!
+We’ve answered some of the major questions we get from those wanting to enter the construction industry below!

 What is a white card?

 A white card is a requirement for people, such as site managers, labourers, and other workers, who want to work in construction.
-It is the commonly used name for Construction Induction Card given to those who completed the required white card course.
+It is the commonly used name for the General Construction Induction Card given to those who completed the required course.

 How do I get a white card?

-To receive your white card you must complete the Prepare to Work Safely in the Construction Industry (CPCCWHS1001) course, a general construction induction training course, through a nationally accredited training provider.
+To receive your card you must complete Prepare to Work Safely in the Construction Industry (CPCCWHS1001), a mandatory general construction induction training course, through a nationally accredited training provider.

 How to get a white card in NSW?

-To obtain a white card in NSW, you must complete a white card course with a Registered Training Organisation (RTO).
-Once you have finished the required training course mentioned above, your RTO will submit your application and provide a statement of attainment that can be used as proof for 60 days until you receive your official white card from Safework NSW.
+To obtain a white card in New South Wales (NSW), you must be at least 14 years old and must complete a white card course with a Registered Training Organisation (RTO).
+Your RTO will submit your application and provide a statement of attainment that can be used as proof for 60 days until you receive your official card from Safework NSW.

 How to get a white card in QLD?

-To obtain a white card in QLD, your RTO will issue you your white card upon successful completion of the required white card training.
+Your RTO will issue your card upon successful completion of the required white card training.